 Set up your sending domain for Adapty Mail

 Adapty Mail sends campaigns from your own domain — not from a shared address — so sender reputation stays under your control.
-You set this up once, and every campaign uses the same verified domain.
+One verified domain is enough to launch, and a project can hold up to five.
 For the minimum steps, see the domain section in Get started with Adapty Mail.
-This article covers the full setup, how verification works, and the automatic warm-up behavior.
+This article covers the full setup, how verification works, how automatic warm-up behaves, and what changes once you send from more than one domain.

 Requirements